Grosses vollständiges Universal-Lexicon: Printing

 The Grosses vollständiges Universal-Lexicon is sometimes considered the first modern encyclopedia in the German language.
 At the time, it was the largest printed encyclopedia in the Western world, and it remains one of the largest.
 It was originally supposed to be printed in about 12 volumes, an estimate later extended to 24, but it was finally printed in 64 volumes plus four supplements, with about 284,000 articles on 63,000 two-column pages.
 Ludovici had even intended to write a further four supplements.

 Initial production was funded through subscription, where buyers paid in advance and received a discount on the volume that was later delivered.
-The pressrun of the Universal Lexicon was undoubtedly small.
+The press run of the Universal Lexicon was undoubtedly small.
 Scholars have estimated that only around 1500 sets were printed.

 Zedler arranged to have the encyclopedia printed in the Halle Waisenhaus ("orphanage"), not far from Leipzig.
-This printshop belonged to August Hermann Francke's Francke Foundations.
+This print shop belonged to August Hermann Francke's Francke Foundations.

 Later, between 1961 and 1964, the book was republished in Graz, Austria.